 - Committed to the mission and vision of Stepping Stones; takes volunteering commitment seriously and responsibly.

-- Speaks English well and confidently; enjoys interacting with children and young adults
+- Speaks English well and confidently (native-level English NOT required); enjoys interacting with children and young adults

 - Enthusiastic and passionate in making a difference in the lives of migrant children in Shanghai.